icpc/na-rocky-mountain-web/docs/byu/index.md

 You may bring your own food/beverages/snacks if you wish.
 Please note there is no food allowed in the computer labs/working area.

-If you have special dietary needs, please let us know.
-We will do our best to meet these requests and will let you know what to expect.
-We already have vegetarian options planned.

 ### Menu

 - Friday:
-    - Banquet: Taco Bar, Sodas
+    - TBD
 - Saturday:
-    -  Breakfast: Bagels, Fruit, Juice / Chocolate Milk
+    -  Breakfast: TBD
-    -  Lunch: Pizza, Sodas
+    -  Lunch: TBD
     -  Dinner: On your own after the contest

 ## CONTACT INFORMATION